Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Generalizations

-\paragraph*{Mixed-integer SIPs.} The presence of integer variables in~\eqref{eqn:sip} precludes the use of the sensitivity theory in Section~\ref{sec:sensitivity_theory} for solving the max-min problems~\eqref{eqn:method-2},~\eqref{eqn:method-1},~\eqref{eqn:genl_method-2}, and~\eqref{eqn:genl_method-1}.
-Because we can heuristics to solve these max-min problems \textit{without} sacrificing convergence of our (generalized) discretization methods, one heuristic is to use sensitivities of the value functions of these inner-minimization problems with the integer variables fixed to an optimal solution.
+The presence of integer variables in~\eqref{eqn:sip} precludes the use of the sensitivity theory in Appendix~\ref{sec:sensitivity_theory} for solving the max-min problems~\eqref{eqn:method-2},~\eqref{eqn:method-1},~\eqref{eqn:genl_method-2}, and~\eqref{eqn:genl_method-1}.
+Because we can heuristically solve these max-min problems \textit{without} sacrificing convergence of our (generalized) discretization methods, one heuristic is to use sensitivities of the value functions of the inner-minimization problems with the integer variables fixed to an optimal solution.
 An alternative is to use smoothing-based approaches~\cite{ermoliev1995minimization} for approximating sensitivity information.